GordonSX/employee_management/Readme.md

 ###To do:
 - Adding a calendar in the vacation request module and displaying employees' leaves in it (in order not to overlap)
 - Adding a work schedule (also a calendar?)

-## Acknowledgements
-- This project was inspired by...
-- Many thanks to...

 ## License
 This project is open source and available under the [MIT License](License).